 Fixed Or Plunge Router

-Fixed routers are locked in place and make very precise cuts.
+Fixed base routers are locked in place and make very precise cuts.
 However, if you’re anything but a professional currently making money from woodworking, fixed routers are going to be a headache.
 They just don’t have the flexibility most hobbyists, and occasional handymen need.

 Plunge Routers might not be as precise, but honestly, they’re accurate enough.
 What you get in the trade is flexibility to use the router just about anywhere for any job.
 You can use them for fluting, insets, mortices, and even profiling edges.